How Young Adults Can Overcome The Barriers To Homeownership

 Important

-A typical interest rate for a mortgage back then would have been ten percent, so for homeowners with a mortgage of £50,000, this would have costed them £5,000 a year.
+A typical interest rate for a mortgage back then would have been ten per cent, so for homeowners with a mortgage of £50,000, this would have cost them £5,000 a year.

 Today, there are some lenders who offer two year fixed-rate mortgages at 1.5 per cent.
 This would cost the homeowner £3,522 a year.